annatolchynska/brainy-quiz/README.md

 ### Future features

 * Quiz section will have more available questions and a timer set for 60 seconds;
-  * score section will provide feedback for particular username;
-  * emojis will be animated
+* Users will have an opportunity to save their results.

 ---
 ### Features